Genus two KdV soliton gases and their long-time asymptotics: The large behaviors of the genus two KdV soliton gas potential

-The behavior of the two-genus KdV soliton gas potential is quite simple since the jump matrices of the RH problem $Y(\lambda)$ are all converge to identity matrix exponentially when $x\to -\infty$.
+The behavior of the genus two KdV soliton gas potential is quite simple since the jump matrices of the RH problem $Y(\lambda)$ are all converge to identity matrix exponentially when $x\to -\infty$.
 To be precise, there exist a fixed constant $c\in\mathbb{R}_+$ such that for $x\to-\infty$, the boundary behavior of the potential $u(x)$ is given by